shazm12/Ai-based-Ecommerce-web-app/README.md

 Make sure in client/src/utils and then in axios.js make the baseURL as url of the Node's Localhost server.

+I have made a dummy test account for to login - Username - test
+Password  - 1234

 For more in depth setup details go to [Contribution Guidelines.](CONTRIBUTING.md)

 # Some important point to go through (MUST READ)